armbrustlab/MarPRISM/README.md

 ```
 This will output two csv files for the previous version of the model (Lambert et al. 2022): one for the mean and standard error of the F1 score for the overall model, and one for the mean and standard error of the F1 score treating each trophic mode separately.

-### **Testing on cultured protist transcriptomes**
+### **How to test MarPRISM on test transcriptomes**
-We further quantified MarPRISM's performance by testing its ability to make trophic predictions for cultured protist transcriptomes not present in the training data.
 - `modelDevelopmentTesting/testTranscriptomes.csv` can be run through `MarPRISM.ipynb` to recreate trophic predictions.
-- **21/27 (77.78%) protist cultures** were correctly predicted across all replicate transcriptomes.
-- **60/76 (78.95%) transcriptomes** were correctly predicted when replicate transcriptomes were considered individually
 - Transcript per million counts for the test transcriptomes are located [here](https://zenodo.org/uploads/14518902)
-- The transcriptomes used for testing are from publicly available sources: accession IDs for transcriptomes used to test MarPRISM are available in [testTranscriptomes.xlsx](https://zenodo.org/uploads/14518902)
+- The transcriptomes used for testing are from publicly available sources: accession IDs for transcriptomes used to test MarPRISM are available in [testTranscriptomes.xlsx](https://zenodo.org/uploads/14518902).
-- To run the test transcriptomes through MarPRISM:

  ```bash
  conda env create -f MarPRISM_environment.mlk.yml conda activate MarPRISM